Section 1: The Clinical Approach

 Verapamil is an effective preventive treatment in cluster headache (Leone et al., 2000).

-BASH recommends an ECG done at baseline and following each increase in dose.
-At a stable dose ECG should be done once every six months.
+At a stable dose ECG should be done once every 4 to 6 months (e.g. every 4 months for higher doses than 480mg daily).
 Any cardiac rhythm disturbance may require dose reduction or drug withdrawal (Cohen et al., 2007).

-In episodic cluster headache, once control has been achieved, towards the end of the expected bout, the preventive can be slowly withdrawn.
-If attacks recur the preventive should be re-established.
+In episodic cluster headache, once control has been achieved the preventative treatment can be slowly withdrawn.
+Patients should aim to withdraw from the drug in between bouts.
+If attacks recur, preventive treatment should be re-established.

 Table 2: Recommended preventive treatments for cluster headaches